 A microsociology of international relations

 This third theme includes publications emphasizing the training of astronauts and cosmonauts as a moral and carnal education structured around endurance; the gender norms that it involves; the circulation of traditions related to the Soviet space age and of models of masculinity; the role of the training for the ISS and the daily management of ground support activities in international relations among ISS partners.
 Since 2019, this section of my work especially emphasizes globalization — through the internationalization of Russian training methods in emerging countries (especially South Africa), the consequent circulation of industrial standards and inherited know-how, and the economic and strategic agreements that frame those circulations.

-All these projects contribute to a common thread: discussing the political nature of human spaceflight as it has rarely been analyzed in social sciences and humanities — i.e. emphasizing the social, material and bodily dynamics of space exploration, furthermore empirically.
+All these projects contributed to a common thread: discussing the political nature of human spaceflight as it has rarely been analyzed in social sciences and humanities — i.e. emphasizing the social, material and bodily dynamics of space exploration, furthermore empirically.